DBX - Dropbox, Inc.

 What is DBX?

 DBX is the ticker symbol for Dropbox, Inc., a listed security.
-Dropbox, Inc. provides a content collaboration platform worldwide.
+Dropbox, Inc. operates a global platform that facilitates content collaboration for a wide array of users.
 Listed on NASDAQ.
 DBX is the equity ticker shown on this page; equity options traders use the security for directional, volatility, and income strategies via the listed options chain.

 What does the DBX options snapshot look like today?